Choosing the perfect glaze color for white cabinets can transform your kitchen from ordinary to extraordinary.

 How to Choose Glazing Colors

 The glaze colors are up to you, but there are some things you should keep in mind.
-For example, when you choose a glaze color, you need to make sure it doesn't clash with the cabinets and countertops.
+For example, when you choose a glaze color, you must ensure it doesn’t clash with the cabinets and countertops.

 How to Glaze White Kitchen Cabinets